AbsolutelyLudicrous/schoolwork/AP Gov/weird-political-parties/citizens-party.markdown

 The Citizen's Party is all about bringing American Politics to the American Populace;
 as such, it refuses to take donations from PACs/SIGs and corporations.

-Provide incentives for corporations to manufacture goods in the USA.
+0. Provide incentives for corporations to manufacture goods in the USA.
-Eliminate the trade deficit.
+0. Eliminate the trade deficit.
-Encourage manufacturing by reducing corporate taxes.
+0. Encourage manufacturing by reducing corporate taxes.
-Focus on small business.
+0. Focus on small business.
-During each legislature session, set out a number of goals to be accomplished.
+0. During each legislature session, set out a number of goals to be accomplished.
-Public employees get performance-audited.
+0. Public employees get performance-audited.
-Transparency in all congressional legislation.
+0. Transparency in all congressional legislation.
-Reduce energy investment.
+0. Reduce energy investment.
-End corporate special interests.
+0. End corporate special interests.
-Dramatically cheaper healthcare.
+0. Dramatically cheaper healthcare.
-Pro-medical marijuana.
+0. Pro-medical marijuana.
-Conservative use of US Military.
+0. Conservative use of US Military.
-Replace the Patriot Act with something that doesn't suck.
+0. Replace the Patriot Act with something that doesn't suck.
-Get religion out of politics!
+0. Get religion out of politics!
-Punish lunatics who abuse guns, not people excercising their Second Amendment Rights.
+0. Punish lunatics who abuse guns, not people excercising their Second Amendment Rights.
-Remove Affirmative Action.
+0. Remove Affirmative Action.
-Pro-Gay Marriage
+0. Pro-Gay Marriage
-Include sexual orientation in anti-discrimination laws.
+0. Include sexual orientation in anti-discrimination laws.
-Anti-pro-life(?)
+0. Anti-pro-life(?)
-Electoral reform, remove PACs/SIGs.
+0. Electoral reform, remove PACs/SIGs.
-Pro-space exploration.
+0. Pro-space exploration.

 ---

 **Candidates on Ballot:** *(If any at all)*

+None

 ---

 **Biography of Candidate:**

+N/A